YasmineBB/saucehub/README.md

 * A Mortar and Pestle icon to represent the recipes on the Make Your Sauce page
 * A Chilli icon to represent the Find Your Sauce page

-The chilli icon is also used again on the homepage and recipes page to represent the sites intentions for example to illustrate the spice level which UX DESIGN
+The chilli icon is also used again on the homepage and recipes page to represent the sites intentions for example to illustrate the spice level.

 The navigation bar has a hover feature which is fixed on the active page and appears when a user hovers over the other pages.